Uncertainty Quantification in LLM Agents: Foundations, Emerging Challenges, and Opportunities: Open Problems

 \section{Open Problems}

-Although we have so far presented a conceptual roadmap and the practical implications of agent UQ, significant open problems remain as follows.
+We have so far presented a roadmap for agent UQ with a general formulation, identified challenges, and practical implications, but important open problems remain as follows.

-\paragraph{Developing rigid benchmarks at scale.} As in the case of process reward modeling mentioned in Section~\ref{sec:formulation:unif}, annotating across long-horizon trajectories introduces non-trivial efforts and costs~\citep{choudhury2025process}.
-Moreover, as true uncertainty is unmeasurable, i.e., only a proxy-based evaluation is possible, establishing benchmarks for agent UQ stands on the next level of difficulty than the static LLM evaluation~\citep{ielanskyi2025addressing}.
-Investigation on defining proper agent performance measures~\citep{kapoor2025holistic,hendrycks2025definition} with scalable evaluation and annotation methods for agent rollouts~\citep{yang2024react,chang2024agentboard,kim2025beyond} would be a crucial stepping stone.

-\paragraph{Long-horizon black-box uncertainty estimation.} LLM agents are mostly offered by proprietary services, where we cannot access the output probability of the agent.
-While model owners and providers can leverage low-cost white-box UQ approaches, others may have to rely on expensive black-box UQ that requires heavy sampling per action over a long trajectory~\citep{zhang2024luq}.
-This poses a great challenge for low-resource users in developing UQ with state-of-the-art agents.

-\paragraph{Solution multiplicity.} Is high uncertainty per step due to the agent's lack of knowledge about the right action for that step?
+\paragraph{Intrinsic solution multiplicity.} Is high uncertainty per step due to the agent's lack of knowledge about the right action for that step?
 Or, is it due to the intrinsic multiplicity of valid actions in that step?
 We cannot identify which of them is the right source of high uncertainty!
 Besides, in contrast to the classic question answering, the task bid to an agent is too complex to be perfectly specified at once.
 Thus, each intermediate step is intrinsically ambiguous and allows multiple valid actions, making it impossible to specify the source of the high uncertainty.

-\paragraph{UQ in multi-agent or self-evolving agent systems.} While we confine our setup to single-agent, non-evolving agent systems, there has been remarkable advancement in multi-agent systems~\citep{guo2024large,wu2024autogen} and self-evolving agents~\citep{wang2024voyager,jiang2025adaptation}.
-Modeling the joint uncertainty dynamics of multiple agents or considering the non-stationary toolkit and agent parameters over time brings extra challenges that may require deliberation and other formal toolkits~\citep{tsallis2004nonextensive,j2016generalising,cheng2021general}.
+A concurrent work points out this multiplicity issue and approaches it through an information-theory-inspired framework~\citep{suri2025structured}.
+Graph-based parallelism/multiplicity modeling might also be worth exploring as a possible solution here~\citep{wu2025regular,choi2026modex}.

+\paragraph{Evaluation beyond task failure.} Evaluation of predictive uncertainty has been conducted by measuring the informativeness of uncertainty estimates when predicting the incorrectness of the final answer.
+While suitable in single-turn QA settings, it becomes insufficient when we move to agentic LLM setups.
+In such setups, the sole prediction of eventual task failure collapses a rich, structured problem-solving process into a single scalar judgment, discarding useful information that makes uncertainty more actionable.
+We envision a new evaluation protocol that integrates dynamic solution multiplicity, task difficulty, and irreducible external ambiguity, as well as task failure, that may redefine uncertainty from a multi-facet view~\citep{guo2025uncertaintyprofiles}.
+This reframing calls for new metrics that credit not just predictive correlation with outcomes but the informativeness of uncertainty signals in multiple factors in agentic scaffolding, which is yet to be explored.